baidu/san-website/source/_posts/en/tutorial/component.md

 });
 ```

-In 3.7.1 and latter versions, the `source` template allows child elements to specify slot contents to be inserted into the self-managed subcomponent.
+In 3.7.1 and latter versions, the `source` template allows child elements to specify slot contents to be inserted into the manually created subcomponent.

 ```javascript